-When a child’s routine is stable and predictable it makes it easier to handle changes and challenges that are bound to occur.
+When a child’s routine is stable and predictable, it makes it easier to handle changes and challenges that life presents.
+Consistent routines prevent meltdowns and help create order.
+Things go more smoothly when you and your child know what to expect.

 Free Printable Routine Charts